-Kids Kicking Cancer’s Mission is: to ease the pain of very sick children while empowering them to heal physically, spiritually and emotionally.
+To ease the pain and trauma of children while empowering them to heal physically, spiritually and emotionally.

 Journey to the Heroes Circle

-Kids Kicking Cancer expanded from servicing only pediatric cancer patients, into the creation of a Heroes Circle program dedicated to lowering the pain of all children, regardless of pediatric disease.
-We are now empowering over 7,000 children in 90 hospitals and program locations in 7 countries.
+As a result, Kids Kicking Cancer expanded from servicing only pediatric cancer patients, into the creation of the Heroes Circle®, an initiative dedicated to lowering the pain and stress of ALL children.

 In 2005, our Heroes Circle Pediatric Patient Program was expanded to work with children, teens and young adults with sickle cell, hemophilia, GI issues, organ transplants and many other pediatric illnesses.
 Today, we are empowering nearly 2,000 children in 62 hospitals and have program locations in 21 U.S. states and 10 countries.